ShareIt-project/DataChannel-polyfill/README.md

 4. open several browsers pointing to http://localhost:8000 to start chatting :-)

+Don't worry about the dotcloud.yml and supervisord.conf files, they are specific for the dotCloud backend server.

 Requeriments
 ------------
 * a web browser with the PeerConnection object (currently Chrome/Chromium >= 19)